babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 share_text: "On Consuming (and Publishing) ES2015+ Packages"
 ---

-How can we make compiling dependencies not just possible, but normal?
+How can we make compiling our dependencies not just possible, but normal?

 <!--truncate-->

-Being able to compile dependencies is an enabling feature request for the whole ecosystem.
-With some of the changes we made in Babel v7, hopefully it can be made more standard moving forward.
+The ability to compile dependencies is an enabling feature request for the whole ecosystem.
+Starting with some of the changes we made in Babel v7, we hope to see it standardized moving forward.

 ## Assumptions

-- You can ship to modern browsers (don't have to support IE) or are able to send multiple types of bundles (one way being [checking for script`type=module`](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/)).
+- We can and will ship to modern browsers that support ES2015+ natively (don't have to support IE) or are able to send multiple kinds of bundles (i.e. [checking for script`type=module`](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/)).
-- Your dependencies actually publish ES2015+ instead of ES5/ES3.
+- Our dependencies actually publish ES2015+ instead of the current baseline of ES5/ES3.
+- The future baseline shouldn't be fixed at ES2015, but is a changing target.

 ## Why

-Why is compiling your dependencies desirable in the first place (vs. your own code)?
+Why is compiling dependencies desirable in the first place (vs. our own code)?

-- You can ship less code to users, since JavaScript has a [cost](https://medium.com/dev-channel/the-cost-of-javascript-84009f51e99e).
+- We can ship less code to users, since JavaScript has a [cost](https://medium.com/dev-channel/the-cost-of-javascript-84009f51e99e).
-- You get the freedom to make the tradeoffs of where your code is able to run (vs. the library).
+- We get the freedom to make the tradeoffs of where our code is able to run (vs. the library).

 ## The Ephemeral JavaScript Runtime